 ARCHITECTURE:

 The many renovations of this home by several owners has created a complex architectural history.
-New research has confirmed that the original cottage built for the Campbells was designed by Maclure, who called for tenders for the house in 1903.
-It is believed that it was originally a small, low, hip-roofed cottage.
-The three windows with unusual sash at the front were a favorite of Maclure’s from this pre-1905 period.
-He used them on his own home on Superior St and a few other cottages at that time.
-The 1907 renovation for the Heistermans, also designed by Maclure, raised the roof line, putting a large gable over the original walls of the cottage, which gives it its unusual proportions.
-In 1913 Burke-Roche called in Maclure in 1913 to do some minor work.*
+New research has confirmed the original cottage built for Campbells was designed by Maclure, who called for tenders in 1903.
+Thought to have originally been a small, low, hip-roofed cottage, the three windows with unusual sash at the front were a favorite of Maclure’s from this pre-1905 period.
+He used them on his own home, 641 Superior St and a few cottages.
+The Heisterman renovation designed by Maclure in 1907 raised the roof line and put a large gable over the original walls, which gives it its unusual proportions.
+In 1913 Burke-Roche engaged Maclure to do some minor work.*

 ORIGINAL OCCUPANTS: